bbosatonny12/govready-q/README.md

 Q is an information gathering platform for people, tuned to the specific needs of information security and compliance professionals.

-This repository contains scripts for deployment to Pivotal Web Services using Cloud Foundry tools.
+This repository contains documentation and scripts for deployment to Pivotal Web Services (PWS) using Cloud Foundry tools.

+# PWS Services

+The PWS space should be configured with:

+* Pivotal SSL
+* New Relic
+* User Provided: Papertrail
+* ElephantSQL

-# Configuration
+# PWS Configuration

 The Env Variables tab in PWS must be set with some application-specific data in the `ENVIRONMENT_JSON` field.
-We pass things in via JSON, which if you paste it into the field should lose its newlines to make a really long string (and that's good).
+We pass things into Django via JSON, which if you paste it into the field should lose its newlines to make a really long string (and that's good).

+This needs to be done just the first time the app is created in PWS.

 You can copy and modify from this, but _delete the comments_ before you paste it into the environment variable field because comments are not vaid JSON: